alinex/node-alinex/src/doc/markdown.md

 Tables
 -------------------------------------------------

+__Currently not supported in the document generation but in github view!__

 Tables will be created by dividing cells with a pipe `|` and the header row with hyphens `-`: